poing/laravel-elb/README.md

 .ebextensions/50-node-npm-gulp.config
 ```

-These provide just the **basics** for deploying Laravel to Elastic Beanstalk.
+These provide the **basic** requirements for deploying Laravel to Elastic Beanstalk.
+File naming is to allow inserting your own.

+> If you think something is missing, something *could* be done better, please submit a pull request.